GitauHarrison/live-traffic-whatsapp-chatbot/README.md

 (live_whatsapp_chatbot)$ ngrok http 5000
 ```

-Check out on the lines beggining with "Forwarding".
+Check out on the lines beginning with "Forwarding".
 You will use the `https://` URL to allow for access to your locally hosted application.

 * Go back to your Twilio account and click [Setting](https://www.twilio.com/console/sms/settings)
 * Finally, click on [WhatsApp Sandbox Setting](https://www.twilio.com/console/sms/whatsapp/sandbox)

 ![Twilio Sandbox](app/static/images/twilio_sandbox.png)

-* In the box that says "WHEN A MESSAGE COMES IN", paste that `ngrok` URL
+* In the box that says "WHEN A MESSAGE COMES IN", paste that `ngrok` URL.
+Remember to append `/bot` to your URL because this is the webhoot that Twilio needs to know.

 * Click the _Save_ button